 The results were immediate—so much that Cottee Parker started implementing Revu company wide.
 “We got it working on a major project like Queen’s Wharf and it rolled out fairly succinctly from there,” Cooper said.

 Cottee Parker’s Queen’s Wharf team found quick use of Bluebeam Revu’s overlay and tool pre-set tools.
 “There’s general notes that we use a lot of the time where it’s no point retyping it and we can have templates,” Cook said.
 “But it’s also the ability to measure and calibrate drawings within Revu that is really useful.”

 The Cottee Parker Queen’s Wharf team also took to using Bluebeam’s Studio Projects for document management and Studio Sessions for document collaboration.
 This helped the team cut down on the amount of time it was previously spending circulating paper documents.
 With Sessions, team members in different locations were now able to markup and comment on documents in real-time without having to transport them to different offices or within different areas of the Queen’s Wharf job site.

 “The amount of time that it took was much, much less,” Cook said, “but it’s also we didn’t have people running around trying to find who wrote what comments.
 We’re actually connecting the people in the office that needed to be connected when there were discrepancies or items, and there was further coordination because you knew who wrote what.
 It wasn’t just a piece of paper that had a handwritten note from two weeks ago.”

 Seeing major results

-Before Revu, Simons said document annotations were taking the team a week or longer.
+Before Revu, Simons said document markups were taking the team a week or longer.
 After, that time was cut roughly in half.

 “I think it’s about 30 cents per page at 1,000 pages just for workflow documents,” Cooper said.
 “That’s for one user, and we’ve got 50 users on the project.
 There’s a very large potential savings there.”